tc39/notes/es9/2018-05/may-23.md

 LCK: The spec has the abstract module record, which encompases the concrete class for a language.
 The limitation in the spec is that other languages cannot participate in the ESM graph, making non-JS modules second class citizens.
 For other languages, there is no direct cyclic dependency like you have in JS modules.
 Why?
 Because of the algorithm that's needed to support cycles, we added this limitation. (this is called [Tarjan's Algorithm](https://www.youtube.com/watch?v=TyWtx7q2D7Y))
 This algorithm lives in the Source Text Module Record class.
 Without another subclass to motivate the work, there was no need to extract that into a spec.
 By introducing the cyclic module record class, we can subclass it to provide a Source Text module and a Lang X module record.
 The cyclic module record will contain the fields associated with that module.
 The algorithm for cycle handling are in module instantiation (which means they'll have to be moved up to the parent).
 That's the spec modification that we knew we would have to make.
 But there's another that we didn't expect.
 Live bindings are great for JS (most of the time) but not for all languages.
 In JS, if you have a cycle, (explains slides), you can have a TDZ violation when you try to use the import, because the module isn't yet initialized.
 There are cases when you can import without being in the TDZ, so the error won't always be thrown.
 JS allows you to get around this by late throwing the error only.
 When you do that the use doesn't happen until the entire module graph has been evaluated.
 Languages that require the type information of imports, this causes errors.
 These languages run checks on the import, so there's no way to defer the use of the import.
 Languages with static type checks need to just know the value when the import is made.
 So live bindings become a problem because we need to know at instantiation time and we only know at evaluation time.
 Functions are initialized during init, there's no issue using functions in these static languages.
 While this means imports from other languages will be restricted, we can still allow getters and setters.
-WASM might be able to get around this by adding an “any” type.
+WASM might be able to get around this by adding an "any" type.
 You may have a cycle with a JS module higher in the tree and another language lower in the tree—this causes problems because the JS module hasn't been finished instantiating and will be undefined in the lower non-JS module.
 There are other options than a subphase—you can defer the instantiation of the other language module until the evaluation phase, but then we have the reverse problem where non-JS modules cannot be referenced until evaluation time in JS modules.
 So we advocate using the subphase rather than the deferred external module loading phase.

-CP: (something…)
+CP: (something...)

 LCK: You need to be able to know the type of what you're importing.
 The name alone is not sufficient.